Equivariant K-theoretic enumerative invariants and wall-crossing formulae in abelian categories: Introduction

 \subsection{Outline of the paper}

 Section~\ref{sec:setup} sets the stage.
-In \S\ref{sec:stack-and-k-theory} we state the necessary hypotheses and constructions on the moduli stack $\fM$, including its $\bC^\times$-rigidification $\fM^{\pl}$ and equivariant K-groups $K_\sT(\fM)$ and $K^\circ_\sT(\fM)$.
-In \S\ref{sec:operational-K-homology} we define the equivariant operational K-homology $K^\sT_\circ(-)$ of an algebraic stack and the universal invariants $\sZ_\alpha(\tau)$.
-In \S\ref{sec:operational-k-homology-BG} we compute $K^\sT_\circ(-)$ of the classifying stack $[*/\bC^\times]$, both for use in multiplicative vertex algebras and also for comparison with the K-homology of its topological realization $BU(1) = \bC\bP^\infty$.
+In \S\ref{sec:k-theory}, we review equivariant K-groups $K_\sT(\fM)$ and $K^\circ_\sT(\fM)$, K-theoretic Euler and Chern classes of equivariant (virtual) vector bundles, and (perfect) obstruction theories and their smooth pullbacks.
+In \S\ref{sec:operational-K-homology}, we define ``abstract'' operational equivariant K-homology groups $\bfK^\sT_\circ(-)$ of algebraic stacks, along with a ``concrete'' instantiation $K^\sT_\circ(-)$ of them which is suitable for applications to enumerative geometry, in particular wall-crossing.
+In \S\ref{sec:operational-k-homology-BG}, we compute $\bfK^\sT_\circ(-)$ of the classifying stack $[*/\bC^\times]$, both for use in multiplicative vertex algebras and also for comparison with the K-homology of its topological realization $BU(1) = \bC\bP^\infty$.

 Section~\ref{sec:equivariant-mVOA} presents the equivariant and multiplicative analogue of ordinary vertex algebras.
-This is the algebraic object which controls our K-theoretic enumerative invariants.
-In \S\ref{sec:equivariant-mVOA-general-theory} we give the general definition and properties, in complete analogy with the theory of ordinary vertex algebras, including an induced Lie bracket $[-, -]$ on a suitable quotient.
-In \S\ref{sec:mVOA-on-K-homology} we use the assumptions on $\fM$ to construct the vertex operation on $K^\sT_\circ(\fM)$ which makes it an equivariant multiplicative vertex algebra, inducing the Lie bracket on $K^\sT_\circ(\fM^\pl)^\wedge$ used in wall-crossing formulae.
-In \S\ref{sec:mVOA-on-K-theory} we observe that the same construction on $K_\sT(\fM)$, whenever well-defined, makes it into a {\it holomorphic} equivariant multiplicative vertex algebra.
+In \S\ref{sec:series-and-residues} and \S\ref{sec:equivariant-mVOA-general-theory}, we give the general definition and properties, in complete analogy with the theory of ordinary vertex algebras, including OPEs and an induced Lie bracket $[-, -]$ on a suitable quotient.
+In \S\ref{sec:mVOA-on-K-homology}, we construct a equivariant multiplicative vertex algebra structure on $\bfK^\sT_\circ(\fM)$ for Artin stacks $\fM$ which we call {\it graded monoidal}.
+This induces the Lie bracket on $\bfK^\sT_\circ(\fM)^\pl$ used in wall-crossing formulae.
+In \S\ref{sec:mVOA-on-K-theory}, we observe that the same construction on $K_\sT(\fM)$ is well-defined in special cases and makes it into a {\it holomorphic} equivariant multiplicative vertex algebra.
 Under an extra assumption, these correspond to graded algebras and should be compared with K-theoretic Hall algebras.